ReadabilityLOL/blog/content/page/now.md

 I'm not really currently watching anything except Bills games and random Youtube videos.

 ## What I'm working on right now
 I'm currently working on a few projects right now.
 First off, I'm working on a [notes app for Windows XP](/makinganotesapp1).
-I'm also working on creating a website for a friend, which may have been a bad decision on his part, given my history with website design.

-I started working on my DnD campaign for school with a friend.
-We decided on which system we'll use, which is proabably a good first step.
-We've decided to use [sw5e](https://sw5e.com) as our system, because it seemed like fun, and we both have some star wars knowledge from the movies and from playing KOTOR.

-I've come up with a routine for exercising, and it seems to be going well so far.
-Its basically just a full body workout 3x a week.
-I should probably start doing some cardio though.

-I finished working on the Genelab for High Schooler's capstone project with a group, and we actually managed to make it to the next round.
-Now we just have to write a research proposal

-I'm also trying to publish my notes on this website, in the probably futile hope that this will inspire me to take better notes.
+My friend and I have DMed a couple sessions now, and it seems to be going well with Star Wars 5e.
+The main issue I think is that we haven't read the rulebook yet.

+I'm still exercising, but since I exercise in the mornings, I'm reliant on waking up early, which is not my strong suit.

+My group for gl4hs managed to make it past the research writing phase!
+Now we're going to present at ASGSR on December 6th.

+I published my notes online, but it didn't help my quality of notes at all.

-Finally, I'm memorizing the book of Galatians for a bible quizzing competition.
+Finally, I'm memorizing the book of Ephesians for a bible quizzing competition.

 ## What I'm learning

-As with many of my plans, a lot of the things I wanted to do over the summer failed to materialize.
-A few of my habits did remain though, which was probably survival of the fittest or something. *Note to self: Fix my time management problems*

-I've been doing Anki reviews every day for the last 36 days, which probably means I've turned it into a sustainable habit.
-I review around 100 cards a day, which range from Bible verses to the countries of the world.
-I've also, as previously mentioned, begun exercising consistently, which is nice.
-I try to wake up at 5:20 and get it done.

-I've been working on SAT prep, and that's going fine, apart from my apparent lack of aptitude with basic math.
-I keep reversing the sign on terms in equations and messing up basic arithmetic.
-I've got to work on that.

-I've got to start working on learning Haskell again, and I'm thinking of making a few small projects just to keep my programming skills sharp (or less dull).

-I've been trying to learn some note taking skills, but we'll see how that goes.
-I hear obsidian is good, so I'll probably consolidate my notes there.
+I've neglected my anki cards for a few days now, and they've piled up to around 300.
+I should do them soon.

+I took the SAT for the first time last month, and I managed to get a 1510, praise God.
+I'm going to take it again, though.
+1600 or bust!

 ## Chess
 <div id="elo"></div>

 I've started playing chess a bit more lately, mostly as a guest on [Chess.com](https://chess.com) and on [Lichess](https://lichess.org).
 I used lichess's api to attach my current elo in this section of the page, since that seemed like a fun way to provide motivation to improve my chess abilities.

+## Hive

+I recently got into playing [Hive](https://gen42.com/product/hive), which is a cool board game played with hexagonal tiles and no actual board.
+I 3d printed some pieces for it and have been playing with my friends recently.

 ## Code
 Here's my Github contribution chart so far: